Higher-order approximation for uncertainty quantification in time series analysis: Numerical Studies

 \subsection{Confidence intervals for the median}

 In this section, we consider confidence intervals for the median based on long-range dependent time series characterized by different Hurst parameters.
 Again, we consider different scenarios ranging from small to large sample sizes ($N=200$ and $N=1000$) as well as from small to large Hurst parameters (from $H=0.55$ to $H= 0.95)$, and we assess the quality of the confidence intervals through interval length and coverage rate.
-Pointing towards Figures \ref{fig:median_m=200} and \ref{fig:median_m=1000}, which are based on sample sizes $N=200$ and $N=1000$, the sample size does not have any impact on coverage rate or interval length.
-Therefore, we focus on how varying the Hurst parameter influences the coverage rate and interval length.
-In this regard, Figures \ref{fig:median_m=200} and \ref{fig:median_m=1000} clearly demonstrate that the length of a confidence interval constructed on the basis of the asymptotic distribution of the empirical process increases almost exponentially with increasing value of $H$.
+Pointing towards Figure \ref{fig:median_m=200}, which is based on sample sizes $N=200$ and $N=1000$, we see only a slight improvement of the interval length for the asymptotic confidence intervals.
+This emphasizes how the asymptotic confidence intervals are impacted by the slow convergence rate of the empirical process under long-range dependence.
+Therefore, instead of considering the impact of the sample size, we focus on how varying the Hurst parameter influences the coverage rate and interval length.
+In this regard, Figure \ref{fig:median_m=200} clearly demonstrates that the length of a confidence interval constructed on the basis of the asymptotic distribution of the empirical process increases almost exponentially with increasing value of $H$.
 This may be attributed to the exponential increase of the number of summands needed to calculate the lower-order terms of the empirical process; see Figure \ref{fig:HurstvsSummands}.

-As a result, the coverage rate of confidence intervals increases when $H$ takes higher values.
-Nonetheless, it barely reaches the $0.95$ significance level.
-In contrast to basing confidence intervals on the asymptotic distribution of the empirical process, Figures \ref{fig:median_m=200} and \ref{fig:median_m=1000} illustrate robustness of the confidence interval lengths to different values of the Hurst parameter if the construction of confidence intervals is based on higher-order approximations of the empirical process.
+In contrast to basing confidence intervals on the asymptotic distribution of the empirical process, Figure \ref{fig:median_m=200} illustrates robustness of the confidence interval lengths to different values of the Hurst parameter if the construction of confidence intervals is based on higher-order approximations of the empirical process.
 For Hurst parameters bigger than $H=0.9$ a significant drop of the coverage rate can be observed.
-Again, this may be due to the exponential increase of the number of summands needed to calculate the lower-order terms of the empirical process; see Figure \ref{fig:HurstvsSummands}.
+We attribute this observation to the fact that the stronger the dependence in a time series the higher the number of observations needed to reflect this dependence.
+When adjusting confidence intervals by the true number of summands in the lower-order term this finite-sample phenomenon is not accounted for resulting in lower coverage rates.